-Adults can be abused in a family, at a community fundraising event, in any type of institution/organisation, by those known to them or others, for example by those responsible for organising, participating, or providing support or care.
+Adults can be abused in a family, at a community fundraising event, in any type of institution/organisation, by those known to them or others, for example by those responsible for organising, participating, or providing support or care, including a current or ex.
+Intimate partner.

 - g.
 Prevention: This is how we seek to reduce the abuse of adults at risk occurring in the first place.
-This includes training, guidance and support for employees and volunteers, as well as for those receiving services. - h.
+This includes training, guidance and support for employees and volunteers, as well as for those receiving services.
+An whole organisational approach is necessary for the prevention of abuse, - h.
 Categories of Abuse: See appendix 1.